worg/koa-proxy2/README.md

 	'~*story': 'http://127.0.0.1',
 	'/slash': 'http://127.0.0.1/'
   },
-  keepQueryString: false
+  keepQueryString: false,
+  transformResponse: function() {
+    if (this.path === '/transform') {
+      this.type = 'text';
+      this.body = 'transformed plain text'
     }
+  }
+}
 ```

-`map` the proxy rules, just like nginx style. `/proxy` is the same as `=/proxy`, `~` is regular expression match case sensitive, `~*` is almost the same as `~`, except case insensitive. when path map domain address, the final
+`map` the proxy rules, just like nginx style.
-target URL will keep the request path, otherwise will ignore the path.

 For above example:

+`/proxy` is the same as `=/proxy`, `~` is regular expression match case sensitive, `~*` is almost the same as `~`, except case insensitive. when path map domain address, the final target URL will keep the request path, otherwise will
+ignore the path.

-request to `/proxy` will resolve to request to `http://127.0.0.1/proxy`;
-request to `/slash` will resolve to request to `http://127.0.0.1/`, rather than `http://127.0.0.1/slash`.
+request to `/proxy` will resolve to request to `http://127.0.0.1/proxy`; request to `/slash` will resolve to request to `http://127.0.0.1/`, rather than http://127.0.0.1/slash`.

 `keepQueryString` to judge if reserve the query string after path.

+`transformResponse` to transform the response when send back the client, inside the function, `this` point to `koa` context, so you can modify the response as  you think.

 `formidable` module is used for `multipart/form-data` body parse, you can pass in `formidable` options with